danielamariei/talks/aop-case-studies/README.md

 =====

 ### Introduction
-Aspect Oriented Programming (AOP) case studies.
+In this talk with go over some Aspect Oriented Programming (AOP) case studies, together with some practical examples.

 * Using AOP with class hierarchies
 * Runtime measurement: